neondatabase/website/content/docs/get-started-with-neon/setting-up-a-project.md

 For information about connecting to Neon from any application or client, see [Connect from any application](../../connect/connect-from-any-app).

-All operations supported by the Neon Console can also be performed programmatically using the [Neon API](/docs/reference/api-reference).
+Most operations supported by the Neon Console can also be performed programmatically using the [Neon API](/docs/reference/api-reference).

 ## Need help?